 Remember that although the vertical bore length calculation results are not extremely dependent on the running hours within one zone for multi-zone designs, the total number of running hours across the zones can certainly affect the required bore length.
 The user should attempt to enter the running hours as accurately as possible.
+Equivalent hours are unnecessary for a su

-Equivalent hours are unnecessary for a surface water design, since longterm buildup effects are unimportant.
+Equivalent hours are unnecessary for a surface water design, since long-term buildup effects are unimportant.
 If a loads module is linked to a Surface Water Design module, the hours will not be visible.